cypress-io/github-action/README.md

 ### Custom test command

-You can overwrite the Cypress run command with your own
+You can overwrite the Cypress run command with your own command.

 ```yml
 steps: